riccardocorna/riccardocorna.github.io/content/en/blog/20240731-riccardo-corna-video-sessione-be-connected-day-30-maggio-2024.md

 images:
   - "/images/01-be-connected-day-2024-riccardo-corna-davide-salsi-intune-suite-ai-copilot.jpg"
 categories : [ "Eventi & Community", "Modern Endpoint" ]
-tags: [ "Event", "Be Connected Day 12", "Intune", "Intune Suite", "Copilot for Security" ]
+tags: [ "Event", "Be Connected Day 12", "Intune", "Intune Suite", "Copilot for Security", "Video" ]
 title: "The video of the session at Be Connected Day 12 is now online"
 url: /en/riccardo-corna-video-sessione-be-connected-day-30-maggio-2024
 ---